-Loyola University Chicago supports pregnant women.
-A variety of campus and community resources are available to you during this time.
+As a Catholic Institution, Loyola University Chicago supports pregnant women.
+Read here why a Jesuit sponsored institution is pro-life.
+A variety of campus and community resources are available for you during this time.

 If you suspect you may be pregnant, the Wellness Center offers free pregnancy testing.
 An appointment with a nurse is necessary, and results are immediate.
 Call the Wellness Center to make an appointment.

 If you are pregnant, remember that the Wellness Center is here to help you.
 There are professionals available on campus that can assist you in handling your pregnancy and the many feelings and questions that arise from your pregnancy.

 - Pregnancy—You may have questions about what to expect during your pregnancy.
 Please visit Loyola University Health System: Pregnancy & Childbirth for more information.
 Prenatal care is also available at the Wellness Center.
 Call for an appointment.

 - Counseling—Counseling is available at the Wellness Center to help you discuss your feelings and thoughts related to your pregnancy.
 Call the Wellness Center to make an appointment with a mental health professional.